We love because He (God) first loved us.

 Some outreach activities are limited-time events.
 Examples of this are Zion’s collection of personal care items for Battle Creek’s SHARE Center and our eyeglass collection drive for MOST Ministry’s overseas eyeglass program in countries around the world.

-However, a number of activities are ongoing (though some may currently be suspended because of COVID-19):
+However, a number of activities are ongoing:

 Community Dinners at Zion